 If you want a bit more artistic culture, pop in to the Banana Shire Regional Art Gallery to see the current exhibition in town, before heading to nearby Callide Dam.

 Enjoy lunch at a café in town.
-Popular café and lunch spots in ‘Bilo’ according to locals and TripAdvisor reviews are Simmons Bakery, Rise Bakehouse and Odd Spot Trader.
+Popular café and lunch spots in ‘Bilo’ according to locals and TripAdvisor reviews are Simmons Bakery and Rise Bakehouse.
 Alternatively, why not take a picnic or BBQ lunch with you and enjoy the afternoon on the shores of the peaceful Callide Dam.

 1pm – Dam fine Water Views